Laf111/CEMU-Batch-Framework/README.md

 ## Main features:

+- Launch and close one or more third party softwares (DS4windows, Wiimotehook ...);

 - Handle muti users saves (per windows's profile) and online accounts (Wii-U owners);

-- Supports CEMU accounts to import/export games saves;

-- Save all settings including controller profiles for each players per game;

-- Save separate CEMU settings per users (allow users to use differents mods);

-- Handling game stats for every user taking all CEMU's versions (>= 1.15.18) and all hosts into account;

-- Synchronize saves, transferable cache and game stats between BatchFw installs;

-- Launch and close one or more third party softwares (DS4windows, Wiimotehook ...);

 - Automatic graphics pack creation: you don't need to wait for the release of graphics packs for a yet not supported game to play at a resolution other than the native one (tested successfully on dozens of games) since BatchFW will try to create them automatically.
 And when an official pack for the game comes out BatchFW will automatically replace the created one;

 - Automatic graphics pack completion (optional): BatchFw complete the range of available resolutions for your aspect ratios used.
 BatchFw compute your aspect ratio with the current resolution on each hosts.
 Common TV aspect ratios are proposed and you can define your own aspect ratio (by giving a resolution if you don't know the fractional number corresponding);

+- Save separate CEMU settings per users (allow users to use differents mods) and per hosts;

+- Handling game stats for every user taking all CEMU's versions (>= 1.15.18) and all hosts into account;

+- Synchronize controller profiles between CEMU installs;

+- Handle drive letter changing when used on an external drive (rebuild all the links so you can also use this feature if you want to move your games location);

+- Supports CEMU accounts to import/export games saves;

+- Provide scripts to import/export saves, transferable cache and game stats to a "classic" CEMU install (including CEMU accounts handling);

+- Synchronize saves, transferable cache and game stats between BatchFw installs;

 - Prepare a SDcard content for your Wii-U (optional) : format using fat32format and install apps (HBL, DDD, NandDumper, CBHC, Loadiine_GX2, MOCHA, SigPatcher2SysMenu, WUP_installer_GX2, SaveMii_MOD, FTPiiU for MOCHA and CBHC);